United States Army

 I changed to the 30th Artillery Brigade Patch when I was assigned to C-8-1.
 Everyone in the Brigade wore the 30th Artillery Brigade Patch.
 The patch was is use from April 26, 1966 until July 1, 1973 when the unit ceased operation.
 The three arrows alude to three missiles and the three main Ryukyu Islands of the unit's home station.
 The circle symbolizes a specific area or target and also represents a zero which, in conjunction with the three arrows, suggests the numerical designation of the organization, the 30th Artillery Brigade and reflected the Brigade's motto "Always on Target" - red and yellow are the artillery colors.

-The Marksman Badge with Missile Bar indicated that you had qualified with the Hawk Missile system at the Air Defense School in Fort Bliss Texas.
+The Marksman Badge with Missile Bar indicated that I had qualified with the Hawk Missile system at the Air Defense School in Fort Bliss Texas.
+The Machinegun Bar indicated that I had qualified with the M-2 50 cal.
+Machinegun and the Bazooka Bar indicated that I had qualified with the M-20, 3.5 inch Rocket Launcher aka Bazooka.

 The Expert Badge with the Rifle Bar indicated that I had qualified as an expert with the M-14 7.62 rifle.